collective/collective.developermanual/source/content/creating.rst

 logged in users when creating the content item, do as follows::

 	def construct_without_permission_check(folder, type_name, id, *args, **kwargs):
-	    """ Construct a new content item bypassing creation and content add permissios checks.
+	    """ Construct a new content item bypassing creation and content add permissions checks.

 	    @param folder: Folderish content item where to place the new content item
 	    @param type_name: Content type id in portal_types